12 Best AI Children's Book Generators (2026 — May Update)

 How to Choose the Right Tool

-Want photo-accurate characters + print + video? → ToonyStory
+Want photo-accurate characters + print + video? → ToonyStory's AI story generator

 Want a single gift book, no subscription? → Wonderbly (traditional) or Lullaby (AI)